Video Tutorials for Using

 What you will learn: A preview of how to use Pressbooks to create, write, and have a book ready for publication in only five steps.

-There are various ways to import your manuscript or other content into Pressbooks besides writing directly in Pressbooks using the visual editor.
+There are various ways to import your manuscript or other content into Pressbooks aside from writing directly in Pressbooks using the visual editor.
 This includes pasting your text into the editor after you’ve copied it from another source, such as a Microsoft Word document or a WordPress website.

-Pressbooks has more than 20 professionally designed book layouts, or “Themes,” that let you customize the final look of your book.
+Pressbooks offers more than 20 professionally designed book layouts, or “Themes,” that allow you to customize the final look of your book.

 You can choose the ideal theme for your book’s tone from various genres, including science fiction and romance, textbooks, and monographs.